 Select the Appropriate Stogie

-When it comes to additional aging periods post-purchase, cigars are very much like craft beer.
+When it comes to additional aging post-purchase, cigars are very much like craft beer.
 Therefore, picking the appropriate premium cigar blend for prolonged aging is the first consideration that must be weighed.

 Lighter, milder cigars are like lagers and IPAs and are best consumed as quickly as possible.
 Medium-bodied, more robust premium cigar blends are like amber ales, dry stouts, and browns.
-You can throw a little bit of storage time their way, but don’t expect prolonged periods of maturation to make them taste any better than when they are fresh.
+You can throw a little bit of storage time their way but don’t expect prolonged periods of maturation to make them taste any better than when they are fresh.

 Choose Your Time Capsule